Brexit deal cannot be disregarded or disapplied, warns EC president

-In her annual State of the Union address to the European Parliament, Mrs von der Leyen said both sides had agreed it was the only way to guarantee the Northern Ireland peace process.
+In her annual state of the union address to the European parliament, Ms von der Leyen said both sides had agreed it was the only way to guarantee the Northern Ireland peace process.

 She said trust would be undermined if the UK started to go back on its international treaty obligations.